Define Dataset Schema

 If you change the type of a field in the Schema page and then later send an event where the data type does not match, then Honeycomb will try to coerce the value.
 If Honeycomb cannot coerce the value, it will get set to zero (0) rather than dropping the value.

-Custom Fields
+Calculated Fields

-What are Custom Fields?
+What are Calculated Fields?

 Uses